RBS to sell loans to Deutsche Bank, Apollo in 400 mln stg deal

-LONDON (Reuters) - Royal Bank of Scotland (RBS.L) said it had agreed to sell a portfolio of loans to an entity funded by Deutsche Bank (DBKGn.DE) and funds affiliated with Apollo Global Management (APO.N).
+LONDON, July 23 (Reuters) - Royal Bank of Scotland said it had agreed to sell a portfolio of loans to an entity funded by Deutsche Bank and funds affiliated with Apollo Global Management.

 The British bank said it will receive 400 million pounds ($624 million) in cash at current exchange rates and the deal is expected to complete in September.